aalbindia/CIT-Project/README.md

 # 🚗 BCIT GreenRide — Eco-Friendly Car Rental Platform

-**GreenRide** is a web-based car rental application designed for post-secondary students.
+**GreenRide** is a web-based car rental application designed for BCIT students and faculty.
 It offers a simple, user-friendly interface to browse, rent, and manage eco-friendly vehicles across campus locations.
 Built using **Flask**, **SQLAlchemy**, and **OAuth authentication**, the platform focuses on seamless usability and clear accountability.

 ## ✨ Key Features